 News- Documentary, Feature, Talk Shows, TV serials and soaps, Introduction to web series, Docudrama, Sports, Reality, Animation, Web series

 4. Different Roles and contributions in the society

 - a) Community Radio-role and importance

 - b) Contribution of All India Radio

 - c) The Satellite and Direct to Home challenge

+- d) Trends in Electronic Media

 5. Introduction to Production process